ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 The first measurement must be computed by code that is implicitly trusted; if that first measurement can be subverted, none of the remaining measurements can be trusted.
-(See {{NIST-SP-800-155}})
+(See {{SP800-155}})

-It's important to note that the trustworthyness of the RTM code cannot be assured by the TPM or TPM supplier -- code or procedures external to the TPM must guarantee the security of the RTM.
+It's important to note that the trustworthiness of the RTM code cannot be assured by the TPM or TPM supplier -- code or procedures external to the TPM must guarantee the security of the RTM.